 Based on pictures on their official website, it looks like only dogs and cats are allowed.
 I’ve sniffed plenty of canines roaming around inside the mall.

-Haven’t sniffed a cat before, but I don’t mind if I do – I have cat cousins and have been part of a cat rescue myself.
+Haven’t sniffed a cat here before, but I don’t mind if I do – I have cat cousins and have been part of an epic cat rescue myself.

 *Small to medium-sized dogs weighing up to 35 kg and measuring up to 60 cm are allowed.